hoon0661/WeatherApp/README.md

 # WeatherApp
-This project is to learn & utilize Spring Security as well as frontend technologies including HTML5, CSS, Javascript to develop a fullstack application with respoinsive UI using Bootstrap.
+This project is to learn & utilize Spring Security as well as frontend technologies including HTML5, CSS, Javascript to develop a fullstack application with responsive UI using Bootstrap.

 ## Technology Used